Apply to the Program

 - Neuropsychology, Neurorehabilitation, and Clinical Neuroscience

-- Emotion Neuroscience and Psychopathology
+- Cognitive and Emotion Neuroscience

 7. Three Letters of Recommendation

 You are required to obtain three (3) letters of recommendation that must be submitted through the graduate school online application system.
 Please advise your recommenders that the online recommendation submission form has a limited word count and if copying and pasting the letter from another program, they should be certain that the entire letter has pasted.
 It is preferable for the recommenders to type directly into the form.
 Letters cannot exceed two single-spaced pages.
-E-mail requests to the recommenders identified in your application will not be emailed until after you have submitted your completed application to the university.

 The department does not always contact you regarding missing materials.
 Please remember that having materials sent does not always mean that they are received.
-Letters often get lost in the mail, transcripts do get mixed, and GRE scores sometimes take up to 8 weeks for delivery.
+Letters often get lost in the mail, transcripts do get missed, and GRE scores sometimes take up to 8 weeks for delivery.
 Please use the UF Office of Admissions online application status system to confirm that all application materials have been received.
-If you are missing application materials, be advised that processing at Graduate Applications can take several weeks at peak traffic times (October-November).
+If you are missing application materials, be advised that processing of Graduate Applications can take several weeks at peak traffic times (October-November).
 The department will begin the review process for all applications after the November 15th deadline and will be unable to respond to inquiries about the status of applications until after all applications have been reviewed.

 Please be aware that you must follow all posted instructions for submitting your application.
 Test scores, recommendation letters, resumes/CVs, etc. that are submitted to the department rather than to the UF Office of Admissions may not be processed, and your application will remain incomplete.